Upper River Catchments – The Essence Of Life

-Focus areas include: the Blue, the Young Rivers, the Siberia Valley, the north branch of the Wilkin, upper Makarora and associated areas.
+Focus areas include: the Blue, the Young Rivers, the Siberia Valley, the north branch of the Wilkin, the Tiel, upper Makarora and associated areas.

 Surveys undertaken to ascertain the current status of Blue duck / whio within the Makarora Catchment commenced this survey season (2017/2018) with the aid of an experienced whio surveyor and his protected species survey dog.

 A breeding pair was confirmed for the upper Siberia Valley and two adult males were recorded on the Young River.
 Several moulting sites were also noted during February surveys.
-This is when whio moult their feathers and are most inconspicuous.
+This is when whio moult their feathers and are most inconspicuous and vulnerable.
+Further walkover surveys are planned for 2018/2019, 2019/2020, 2020/2021, 2021/2022.

 Whio occupy a unique ecological niche being well adapted to fast flowing water and bolder habitats.
 This freshwater environment also support a variety of other wildlife such as eels, fish, aquatic plants and aquatic invertebrates.